abingdonpta/abingdonpta/content/leadership.md

 ### 🧥 Winter Clothing Drive

+The PTA supports Abingdon families by collecting winter clothing for children whose families cannot afford them.

 ### ✏️ School Supplies Drive

 ### 🥫 Canned Food Drive

+The PTA organizes canned food drives, particularly during school events.
+A bin is placed in an accessible location and its contents are donated to the Arlington Food Assistance Center (AFAC).

 ### 😷 Mask Drive

+The PTA raises money to buy high-quality masks to students, and also collects new masks in packaging to provide to students.

 ### 👪 Adopt-a-Family